neicnordic/sensitive-data-archive/docs/decisions/README.md

 3. Set `status: proposed` in the front matter.

-4. Open a pull request.
-The decision record is accepted when the PR is merged (update the status to `accepted`).
+4. Open a pull request and label it `adr`.

+5. The PR is brought up at the next **NeIC SDA-Devs bi-weekly meet-up** for discussion.
+The decision record is accepted when the team agrees and the PR is merged (update the status to `accepted`).

 ## Tips for good decision records